During market drawdowns, you often hear financial media types talking about stocks being “on sale.”

 The year began almost immediately with concerns about inflation and rising rates, which weighed on equities.
 In late January and early February, the market seemed to be calming.
 That was until tensions between Ukraine and Russia escalated and quick-punched volatility back into the market.

-We’ve seen this process repeat – with risk on, then risk off – several times this year.
+I’ve seen this process repeat – with risk on, then risk off – several times this year.
 Thus far, equities have been unable to hold a sustained rally to new highs.

-Those who have continued to hunt for returns in a haphazard way likely vastly underperformed, as it would have been a serious challenge to keep up with the swinging pendulum of the 2020s.
+I believe that those who have continued to hunt for returns in a haphazard way likely vastly underperformed, as it would have been a serious challenge to keep up with the swinging pendulum of the 2020s.
 Here are just a few examples:

 Please don’t misunderstand me; it’s not that I think pursuing return is bad.
 After all, isn’t that the whole point of investing?!